phenotypic/MTT-Assay-Analyser/README.md

 python3 analyser.py <cell_type> [-o]
 ```

 The `.csv` analysed is defined by changing the cell type called with the script.
-For HeLa cells, for example, you would run `python3 analyser.py HeLa`, and it will read the `HeLa.csv` data file.
+For HeLa cells, you would run `python3 analyser.py HeLa`.

-You can add the argument `-o` when calling the script to output the raw data frames for mean cell viability and standard deviation to separate `.csv` files (`<cell_type>-raw-data.csv` and `<cell_type>-stdev-data.csv` respectively).
+You can add the argument `-o` when calling the script to output the raw data frames for mean cell viability and standard deviation to separate `.csv` files.

 After running the script, you will be presented with an analysis showing the most and least effective drugs for each of the concentrations across the whole assay data: